ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 If there are any financial disputes, deal with them directly.
 Trying to quietly keep deposits or letting a final invoice sit unpaid while you pretend the engagement is over creates ongoing liability.
 Resolve it, document it, and close it.

-Step 7: Write and Send an Offboarding Summary
+Step 7: Write and send an offboarding summary

-Step 8: Leave the Door Open
+Step 8: Leave the door open

-This is the part most agencies handle worst — the actual human goodbye.
+This is the part most agencies handle worst, the actual human goodbye.

 After all the logistics are handled, send a personal note.
 Not a template.
 Not a form email.
 A short, specific message that acknowledges the relationship you built and wishes them well.

-"I've really valued the chance to work with you and the team over the past year.
+"I have really valued the chance to work with you and the team over the past year.
 Watching [specific result] come together was genuinely satisfying work.
-I hope the next chapter goes well, and if there's ever a way we can be useful to you or someone in your network, please don't hesitate to reach out."
+I hope the next chapter goes well, and if there is ever a way we can be useful to you or someone in your network, please do not hesitate to reach out."

 That's it.
 No ask.
 No pitch.
 Just a clean, warm close.